chakravala/Grassmann.jl/docs/src/algebra.md

 	   println(k)
 end end
 ```
-Alternatively, if you do not wish to assign these variables to your local workspace, the versatile constructors of `Grassmann.Algebra{N}` can be used to contain them, which is exported to the user as the method `Λ(V)`,
+Alternatively, if you do not wish to assign these variables to your local workspace, the versatile constructors of `Grassmann.Algebra{V}` can be used to contain them, which is exported to the user as the method `Λ(V)`,
 ```@repl ga
 G3 = Λ(3) # equivalent to Λ(V"+++"), Λ(ℝ^3), Λ.V3
 G3.v13 ⊖ G3.v12